Shoot for the Stars

 Shoot for the Stars is a game show created and produced by Bob Stewart, and aired on the NBC television network.
 The show aired from January 3 to September 30, 1977, and was produced in New York City.
 During most of its run, it videotaped at NBC's headquarters in Rockefeller Center, but some weeks of episodes were recorded at Studio 50 at CBS, also known as the Ed Sullivan Theater.
 Shoot for the Stars was the last NBC game show to originate from New York City.

-The theme song, performed by Bob Cobert, was later reused on Jackpot.
+The theme song, performed by Bob Cobert, was later reused on the two 1980s versions of Jackpot.

 Game play

 Two teams competed, each consisting of a civilian contestant and a celebrity.
 The game board consisted of 24 numbered boxes.
 Hidden behind these numbers were money values ranging from $100 to $300, one $500 value, one "Double Your Score" card, four stars, an "Instant Win" card and an "Instant Car" card.

 Both teams began with $100 and took turns playing, starting with the challengers.
 During each turn, the team in control chose a box, whose contents were revealed, and then tried to decipher an awkward phrase.
 For example, the phrase "Infant mug / Ozzie or Harriet" led to "Baby Face Nelson."
 The two halves of the phrase were separated by a line; the contestant could answer only the first part, and the celebrity could answer only the second.
 A correct answer rewarded the team as follows: